 East Texas is home to the Pinewood forests and marches that nestle up to Louisiana, which make you feel as though you’re in a time long ago.
 East Texas deer are similar to their cousins of Central Texas, as they sport a smaller body frame and smaller antlers.
-One advantage hunters have in this region is using the pine trees to get elevated to hunt travel corridors, creeks or baited areas.
+One advantage of Texas deer hunting in this region is the availability of pine trees to get elevated and hunt over travel corridors, creeks, or baited areas.
 The population density in this region is lower than any other in the state largely due to the lack of agriculture development and focus on the lumber industry.

 The whitetails of the Trans-Pecos region are adapted to life on the prairie.
 This region is home to the agriculture industry featuring miles and miles of farmland.
 The brush is sparse in this region making pinpointing the bedding areas easier; however, these deer have a wider home range and use the plains to their advantage.
-The deer in this region are heavy bodied and sport big racks.
-To be effective in this region you need to have good optics, a long flat shooting gun and time to spot and stalk.
+Texas deer hunting in this region is for heavy-bodied bucks that big racks.
+To be effective in this region you need to have good optics, a long flat shooting gun, and time to spot and stalk.
 Hunting baited areas and blinds can be effective here but the preferred method is to cover ground.
-West Texas is also home to the Mule deer and can be seen in the same herds or even cross breeding.
+West Texas is also home to the Mule deer and can be seen in the same herds or even cross-breeding.

 With that being said, Texas is a whitetail hunter’s paradise!
-There are opportunities to hunt throughout the state, all with unique features, challenges and chances for success.
-Most attractive land is private and can be leased out for the season to hunt not only whitetails but also hogs, turkey, varmint, dove, waterfowl and predators.
-But fear not, there is also a lot of public land with the similar game opportunities.
+Texas deer hunting, throughout the state, comprises unique features, challenges, and chances for success.
+Most attractive land is private and can be leased out for the season to hunt not only whitetails but also hogs, turkey, varmint, dove, waterfowl, and predators.
+But fear not, there is also a lot of public land with similar game opportunities.

 For more information on Texas deer hunting, visit https://tpwd.texas.gov/.